FABLE-3DXRD/xrd_simulator/README.rst

       from xrd_simulator.phase import Phase
       from xrd_simulator.polycrystal import Polycrystal

-      # The toplogy of the polycrystal is described by a tetrahedral mesh,
       # xrd_simulator supports several ways to generate a mesh, here we
       # generate meshed solid sphere using a level set.
       mesh = TetraMesh.generate_mesh_from_levelset(